AcidJunkie303/TSqlScriptAnalyzer/README.md

 ### Resiliency / Robustness

-- Remove IssueReporter.Report() extension methods.
-Instead, every script should provide the database name.
-Passing in the IScriptModel is easier but sometime, when the script contains additional USE DATABASE statements, the real database name can be a different one
 - Naming analyzer settings should provide a pair: regex and description.
 In compliance failure, use the description to pass to the issue

 ### Other

--
 - write github diagnostic descriptor markdown
 - Create HTML report feature